SegoCode/AutoWall/CONTRIBUTING.md

 # Contributing to Autowall

-First off, thanks for taking the time to contribute to Autowall! 💕 Before you start, please make sure that you have read the [compilation guide](https://github.com/SegoCode/AutoWall/blob/master/COMPILING.md) to understand the requirements and steps for building the project from source.
+Thank you for considering contributing to Autowall! 💕 Before diving in, please ensure you've read the [compilation guide](https://github.com/SegoCode/AutoWall/blob/master/COMPILING.md) to understand the requirements and steps for building the project from source.

-All types of contributions are encouraged and valued.
+We welcome and appreciate all types of contributions.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
-Please make sure to read the relevant section before making your contribution.
-It will make it a lot easier for us maintainers and smooth out the experience for all involved.
-The community looks forward to your contributions. 🎉
+Please read the relevant section before making your contribution, as it will make the process smoother for both maintainers and contributors.
+The community looks forward to your contributions! 🎉

-> And if you like the project, but just don't have time to contribute, that's fine.
-There are other easy ways to support the project and show your appreciation, which we would also be very happy about:
+If you enjoy the project but don't have time to contribute, there are other simple ways to support and show appreciation:
-> - Star the project
+- Star the project
-> - Tweet about it
+- Tweet about it
-> - Refer this project in your project's readme
+- Reference this project in your project's readme
-> - Mention the project at local meetups and tell your friends/colleagues
+- Mention the project at local meetups and tell your friends/colleagues

 ## Table of Contents